unadlib/usm/README.md

 USM is a universal state modular library, supports Redux(4.x), MobX(6.x), Vuex(4.x) and Angular(2.0+).

+## Motivation

+`usm` provides a generic state model that is class-first, which help us to be OOP at almost no cost and is compatible with the ecology of every state library.

+When you don't want to learn the paradigm of any state library, `usm` can help you use any state library.
+When your project's business code is based on `usm`, the architecture will be more flexible.

 ## Support

 | Libraries/Frameworks | None | Redux | MobX | Vuex | Angular2+ |